heikoxyz/Analysis-of-rock-climbing-routes-in-the-US-/README.md

 **Data Wrangling/Data**
 Does openbeta-usa-routes-aug-2020.zip contain all the data that is found in the .zip files of specific areas?
+Compare Mountain2.zip and Mountains2.zip.
+Which dataset is more complete?
 Which routes can not be found in one or the other dataset?
 Split the grade column into seperate columns for each grading system Create seperate tables for the various types of climbs.